doubility-sky/daydayup/trading.md

 ## [Platform](https://github.com/topics/trading-platform)
-- [QuantConnect](https://www.quantconnect.com/) - Python and C# algorithmic trading platform
-  - [LEAN](https://github.com/QuantConnect/Lean) is an event-driven, professional-caliber algorithmic trading platform built with a passion for elegant engineering and deep quant concept modeling.
-Out-of-the-box alternative data and live-trading support.
-- [NautilusTrader](https://github.com/nautechsystems/nautilus_trader) is an open-source, high-performance, production-grade algorithmic trading platform, providing quantitative traders with the ability to backtest portfolios of automated trading strategies on historical data with an event-driven engine, and also deploy those same strategies live, with no code changes.
 - [Interactive Brokers](https://www.interactivebrokers.com/) - A leading online brokerage firm that provides trading in stocks, options, futures, forex, and fixed income.
 - [FTMO](https://ftmo.com/en/) | The Modern Prop Trading Firm since 2015
 - [Apex Trader Funding](https://apextraderfunding.com/) is the leading futures funding evaluation firm in the world.